 Secondly, are you just working all hours because you feel obliged to?
-Be strict with yourself and stick to normal working hours, i.e. 9am-5pm.
+Be strict with yourself and stick to regular working hours, i.e. 9 am-5 pm.
 And if you really must work out-of-hours, limit yourself to one hour of overtime.
 Don't underestimate the importance of downtime.
-You have to recharge your batteries otherwise you'll suffer burnout and then you won't be able to do any work at all.
+You have to recharge your batteries; otherwise, you'll suffer burnout, and then you won't be able to do any work at all.

 Problem 8: There are too many freelancers competing in your area

-You've launched your business, got your website out there and contacted nearby agencies to offer your support – only to find that your local area is saturated with freelancers, offering exactly the same services.
-You're struggling to infiltrate the market and no one wants to hire you because they've already got the support they need.
+You've launched your business, got your website out there and contacted nearby agencies to offer your support – only to find that your local area is saturated with freelancers, providing the same services.
+You're struggling to infiltrate the market, and no one wants to hire you because they've already got the support they need.

 When your local market is saturated with other freelancers, the best thing to do is analyse the competition and see what you could be doing that others aren't offering.
 Is there anything bespoke you could do?
 Provide that specific service and shout about it.
 Or you could run a unique offer that allows people to try you out for a discount price.